Back to BlogUncategorized

 1. The M-Pesa Reconciliation Black Hole

 Most Kenyan businesses run on M-Pesa.
-However, manually checking “Transaction ID: SKJ…” against an Excel sheet or a notebook is a recipe for disaster.
-When you scale, the volume of transactions makes it impossible to verify every payment manually without hiring three extra people just for accounting.
+However, manually checking transaction IDs against an Excel sheet or a notebook is a recipe for disaster.
+When you scale, the volume of transactions makes it impossible to verify every payment manually without hiring extra accounting staff.

 2. “Paperwork” Fatigue